 TGbe editor: Modify the following subclause 35.3.4.2 MLD probing in 802.11be D0.1:

-35.3.4.2 MLD probing
+35.3.4.2 Use of MLD probe request

 An MLD probe request is a Probe Request frame:

-with the Address 1 field set to the broadcast address, the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP, or other addressing TBD.
+with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 and Address 3 fields set to the BSSID of an AP, or other addressing TBD.

-and that includes a TBD signalling that identifies that the Probe Request frame is an MLD probe request and that identifies which APs of the AP MLD are requested.
+and that includes a Probe Request variant Multi-Link element to identify that the Probe Request frame is an MLD probe request and to identify from which APs of the AP MLD the information is requested.

+NOTE - If and how the transmitting AP info can be explicitly requested and not requested is TBD.

 An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
-It is TBD how the complete information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested.
+The information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested if one of the following conditions are met:

-[] TGbe editor: not part of resolution
+the Multi-Link element in the Probe Request frame does not include any per-STA profile.

+the Link ID of the AP corresponds to the Link ID field in a per-STA profile in the Multi-Link element in the Probe Request frame.

+[The requested information for the requested APs in the MLD probe request is complete if no Request element is present in the Probe Request frame.
+The requested information for the requested APs in the MLD probe request is partial if a Request element is present in the Probe Request frame, and the Requested Element IDs field in the Request element determines the list of elements that are requested to be included in the MLD probe response.]
+TGbe editor: not part of resolution

-The complete information of a requested AP sent by a reporting AP is defined as all elements that would be provided if the requested AP was transmitting the Probe Response frame, except the following elements, if present: the Reduced Neighbor Report element, the Multiple BSSID element, the ML element, other exceptions TBD.
+The complete information of a requested AP sent by a reporting AP is defined as all elements that would be provided if the requested AP was transmitting the Probe Response frame, except the following elements, if present: the Reduced Neighbor Report element, the Multiple BSSID element, the Multi-Link element, other exceptions TBD.